 - Google your business.
 Remember to try a few different variations of your business name and relevant terms, to ensure you’re finding the right mentions – if your business isn’t particularly big online yet.

 - Make a list of the links where your business is mentioned.
 This will help you stay organised and ensure you don’t miss an opportunity.

 - Reach out to each business mentioning you.
 Ask if they wouldn’t mind turning the mention into a link.
 Refer to the below script if you’re not sure what to say.

-- Set up a Google Alerts of your business.
-This’ll allow you keep track of future mentions easily and snap up those linking opportunities.
+- Set up Google Alerts of your business.
+This’ll allow you to keep track of future mentions easily and snap up those linking opportunities.